Eggborough power station: Specification

 There were four boilers rated at 550 kg/s.
 Steam conditions were 158.58 bar at 568/568 °C reheat.
-Units 3 and 4 had Flue Gas Desulphurisation equipment installed, which reduced the units' emissions of sulphur dioxide by around 90%.
+Units 3 and 4 had flue-gas desulphurisation equipment installed, which reduced the units' emissions of sulphur dioxide by around 90%.

-There were 3 × 17.5 MW auxiliary black start Rolls-Royce Olympus gas turbines on the site: these were first commissioned in May 1967.
+There were 4 × 17.5 MW auxiliary black start Bristol Siddeley gas turbines on the site: these were first commissioned in May 1967.

 Eggborough power station was supplied with fuel via a 1½ mile branch line off the Wakefield and Goole Line.
 Rail facilities included a west-facing junction on the Goole line, two coal discharge lines (No. 1 and No. 2), gross- and tare-weight weighbridges, a hopper house, a limestone unloading line and an oil discharge line.

 The eight 90 metre (300 ft) high cooling towers were arranged in two rows of four located to the north of the main power station building.
 There was a single 200 m (660 ft) tall chimney located east of the main building.
 This was constructed in 1966.
 The electrical switching station was located to the south of the main building.

 In 2005, a retrofit turbine upgrade was carried out to increase the station's efficiency and flexibility by improving part-load and two-shift operation.

 In 2007 the station employed around 300 people, as well as contractors.

 Ash disposal

-Alongside Ferrybridge Power Stations, Eggborough used to pump ash from the incineration process to a piece of land south of the railway line, the M62 and the Aire and Calder Navigation called Gale Common Ash Disposal.
-The area covered 1.5 km2 and was landscaped by Brenda Colvin into a hill with contours (she was said to have been inspired by Maiden Castle Hill Fort in Dorset).
+Alongside the Ferrybridge power stations, Eggborough used to pump ash from the incineration process to a piece of land south of the railway line, the M62 motorway and the Aire and Calder Navigation called Gale Common Ash Disposal.
+The area covered 1.5 km2 and was landscaped by Brenda Colvin into a hill with contours (she was said to have been inspired by Maiden Castle hillfort in Dorset).
 The hill reaches a height of 50 m and stands out amongst the rather flat landscape of this part of North Yorkshire.